Our office is happy to provide a wide variety of services to our constituents.

 If you have an event you would like Greg to attend, please provide the date, time and other details at firstname.lastname@example.org

-- To request a certificate from the Governor General and/or His Majesty the King to mark a special occasion, click here.
+- To request greetings from the Governor General and/or His Majesty the King, click here.

-- To request a certificate the the Lieutenant Governor of Alberta, click here.
+- To request special messages and written greetings from the Lieutenant Governor of Alberta, click here.

-- To request a certificate from the Prime Minister to mark a special occasion, click here.
+- To request greetings for a special occasion from the Prime Minister, click here.

 - To request a scroll from the Premier of Alberta, click here.

 - To request a certificate from Greg and/or the Leader of the Official Opposition, send an email to our office.

 After a two year pause due to COVID-19, public tours are now again available, as are tickets to view Question Period when the House is sitting (2:00 PM Monday through Thursday, and 11:00 AM on Fridays).
 Reservations should be made as far in advance as possible, due to limited space and high demand.
 Contact our office to start the process.

-The Library of Parliament offers guided tours of the Senate of Canada Building (former train station across from the Chateau Laurier) and of the West Block (current home of the House of Commons, during restoration of Centre Block).
+The Library of Parliament offers guided tours of West Block (current home of the House of Commons, during rehabilitation of Centre Block) and the Senate of Canada Building.

 Library guides spotlight the role and functions of the chambers, as well as the art and architecture of these historic buildings.
 Each tour lasts approximately 30 to 40 minutes.

 To reserve, please email our office.
 Private tours are available for groups of 6 to 10 people, or small groups of 5 or fewer and individuals.

-Participants should report to the Senate Building for Senate tours, or to the Visitor Welcome Centre on Parliament Hill (for tours of West Block) at least 25 minutes before the tour begins to allow time to undergo security screening.
+Visitors should report to The Senate of Canada Building for Senate tours, or to the Visitor Welcome Centre on Parliament Hill (for tours of West Block) at least 25 minutes before the tour begins to allow time to undergo security screening.